World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -46

 Rockeffeller Foundation; 1943.

-5. Shousha AT: Species-eradication: the eradication
+5. Shousha AT: Species-eradication: the eradication of Anopheles

 gambiae from Upper Egypt 1942–1945.
 Bull World Health Org